iyosayi/news-app/README.md

 - You can view a list of news articles.
 - You can **like** an article and see the likes count increase/decrease.
+- You can also read more about an article.

 ## How To Use